Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 What Ship Excursions Actually Cost

-Cruise lines mark up shore excursions significantly : industry estimates put the margin at 40–60% over what the same tour costs booked directly.
-A half-day Rome highlights tour that a local operator sells for £45 per person will typically appear in the ship’s excursion catalogue at £85–£110.
+Cruise lines mark up shore excursions significantly: industry estimates put the extra time at 40 – 60% over what the same tour costs booked directly.
+A half-day Rome highlights tour that a local operator sells for £45 per person will typically appear in the ship’s excursion catalogue at £85 – £110.
 A snorkelling trip in the Caribbean that costs £30 booked dockside will often be listed at £75 or more.
-These aren’t hidden fees : they’re right there on the price tag, but most passengers don’t realise how stark the difference is until they start comparing.
+These aren’t hidden fees: they’re right there on the price tag, but most passengers don’t realise how stark the difference is until they start comparing.

 That said, ship excursions aren’t uniformly overpriced.
-On specialist itineraries : wildlife encounters, cooking classes with genuine local chefs, exclusive-access historical sites : the cruise line sometimes has negotiated access or expertise that genuinely justifies the premium.
-The key is to compare before you sail, not after you’ve already clicked ‘book’ on the ship’s app.
+On specialist itineraries, wildlife encounters, cooking classes with genuine local chefs, and exclusive-access historical sites, the cruise line sometimes has negotiated access or expertise that justifies the premium.
+The best approach is to compare before you sail, not after you’ve already clicked ‘book’ on the ship’s app.

 • No research required.
 Everything is pre-vetted, pre-booked, and waiting for you in the app.